adamhsparks/GSODR.data/data-raw/fetch_CRU_data.md

-CRU CL2.0 Data
+CRU CL 2.0 Data for GSOD Station Locations
 ================

-CRU CL2.0 data are a gridded climatology of 1961-1990 monthly means released in 2002 and cover all land areas (excluding Antarctica) at 10-minute resolution.
+CRU CL 2.0 data are a gridded climatology of 1961-1990 monthly means released in 2002 and cover all land areas (excluding Antarctica) at 10-minute (0.1666667 degree) resolution.
 For more information see the description of the data provided by the University of East Anglia Climate Research Unit (CRU), <http://www.cru.uea.ac.uk/cru/data/hrg/tmc/readme.txt>.

 Download, extract and merge CRU data with provided GSOD climate data
 ====================================================================